emrgnt-cmplxty/fermi/docs/docs/3.tutorials/crosswords/03-intermediate/01-access-key-solution.md

 ## Why?

 Blockchains rely on many computers processing transactions.
 When you send a transaction to the blockchain, it doesn't immediately get processed.
 In some Layer 1 blockchains it can take minutes or longer.
-On Axion transactions settle within a couple seconds, but nonetheless there's a small period of waiting time.
+On Fermi transactions settle within a couple seconds, but nonetheless there's a small period of waiting time.

 When we previously sent the crossword puzzle solution in plain text (via the parameter `solution` to `submit_solution`) it means it's visible to everyone before it gets processed.